john-does-it/pixelswars/readme.md

 - CSS3 (using LESS preprocessor) to style HTML element;
 - JavaScript to handle the logic behind the game.

-As it use modules to import and export datas to keep clean small files, running the game using LiveServer (or whatever) is required in localhost.

 ### LESS CSS

 Less (Leaner Style Sheets) is a CSS preprocessor that adds additional features to CSS such as variables, nested rules, and mixins.
 It allows developers to write clean, maintainable, and reusable code.